mooleshacat/sponsorblock-github-shenanigans/README.md

 Issue ticket:

-This ticket was replied to by the maintainer, they said "Out of scope".
+This ticket was replied to by the maintainer, they said "Out of scope" then marked the ticket as "not planned" and closed the ticket.

 IMHO this definitely is _not_ out of scope, considering one of the main reasons people download sponsorblock is to save time.
 While it is not _the_ main reason, it is _one of_ the reasons.